SydavStudios/.github/profile/README.md

 We are a Queer run company headed by a Bisexual Trans Woman.

-As of right now, our team consists of three people who are working on Project: Remembrance:
+As of right now, our team consists of two people:

-Sydney Davidson (Coder, Writer)
+Sydney Davidson (Coder, Writer, Designer)

-RadTaiga (Artist, Visual Design)

-Alex W (Musician, Sound Design)
+Alex W (Musician, Sound Design, Artist)

+Project Remembrance team:

+Sydney Davidson
+Alex W
+RadTaiga (Artist, character design)